ctaylo21/jarvis/README.md

 ### Mapping Caps Lock to Escape

 In order to keep your fingers near the home row, mapping caps lock to escape to get out of different vim modes can be extremely helpful.
+This is especially useful for laptops that made the escape key "virutal" (*I'm looking at you, Apple*).

+**MacOSX**

 This can be done on MacOS by following these simple steps: http://vim.wikia.com/wiki/Map_caps_lock_to_escape_in_macOS

-This is especially useful for laptops that made the escape key "virutal" (*I'm looking at you, Apple*).
+**Windows**

+Install and use the free tool [SharpKeys](https://github.com/randyrants/sharpkeys) to easily remap caps lock to escape on Windows.

 ## Benefits of Tools